GPT-5.2 Prompting Guide

 “Continue working until the task is fully resolved.”

 However, it is less likely than GPT-5.1 to guess missing information unless instructed to do so.
+If you want GPT-5.2 to behave decisively (as 5.1 often did), add:

 “If required information is missing, make the most reasonable assumption and proceed.
 Document assumptions afterward.”

 GPT-5.2 is more sensitive to prompt organization than GPT-5.1.
+We strongly recommend sectioned prompts, especially for agents:

 - Role

-- Primary Task
+- Primary task

-- Constraints & Tools
+- Constraints and tools

-- Reasoning Effort
+- Reasoning effort

-Unstructured “wall-of-text” prompts that worked in GPT-5.1 may produce inconsistent results in GPT-5.2.
+Unstructured wall-of-text prompts that worked in GPT-5.1 may produce inconsistent results in GPT-5.2.

 GPT-5.2 is slightly less literal than GPT-5.1, but contradictions still cause problems.
+Common migration issues:

 - conflicting verbosity instructions